I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 “I feel the burn”.

-The burn is often mistaken for fat being burned locally (burned directly from the inner thigh).
-This is referred to as spot reduction.
+The burn is often mistaken for bodyfat being burned locally (burned directly from the inner thigh).
+This is referred to as spot reduction, often suggested to get rid of love handles or muffin top.

 What you really “feel” is lactic acid being built up in that area.